racedisparityaudit/style-guide/measure-page.md

 * sample sizes, suppression, missing data
 * changes in methodology over time
-* limitations in the quality or reliability of the data
+* other limitations in the quality or reliability of the data
+* the application of statistical methods like weighting and age standardisation
+* the size of the group with unknown ethnicity, and whether they’ve been included when calculating values like percentages

 Even quite complex statistical concepts can and should be translated into plain English for users.